 Whether you’re just opening a new private practice or you’ve been in business for years, having an effective counseling intake form is a major piece of the health of your practice.
-In this post, we are going to dissect what you should include in your counseling intake form, as well as provide you with a FREE editable counseling intake form pdf template you can use.
+In this post, we are going to dissect what you should include in your counseling intake form, as well as provide you with an editable counseling intake form pdf template you can use.

 What is a Counseling Intake Form?

 A counseling intake form is a tool used by mental health professionals by you to collect valuable information to effectively treat your patients.
 A counseling intake form is extremely valuable to the practitioner for several reasons: